danfuzz/samizdat/doc/language-guide/06-control.md

 ### Conditional loop &mdash; `while`

-Loops may be iterated conditionally with a `while` expression.
+Loops can be iterated conditionally with a `while` expression.
 These are a straightforward extension of the `do` loop, described above, replacing `do` with `while (expression)`: